Skip to Content

 SOC 2 Type 1 vs. Type 2: Which Do You Need?

 The distinction between Type 1 and Type 2 is crucial for SaaS companies.
-A Type 1 report attests to the suitability of your controls at a specific point in time.
-It’s a snapshot, proving you have policies and procedures in place.
+A Type 1 report attests to the suitability of your controls at a specific point in time, confirming that your policies and procedures are properly designed and in place.

-Direct Answer: A SOC 2 Type 1 audit confirms that your security controls are suitably designed at a specific moment.
-A SOC 2 Type 2 audit goes further, proving those controls have been operating effectively over a defined period (e.g., six months).
+A SOC 2 Type 1 audit confirms that your security controls are suitably designed at a specific moment.
+A SOC 2 Type 2 audit proves those controls have been operating effectively over a defined period such as six months.
 Enterprise customers typically require Type 2 for ongoing assurance.

 The SOC 2 Readiness Journey for SaaS